Our Mission and Vision

 Gold Star Teen Adventures provides year-round adventure opportunities for the children of fallen military members, first responders, and from our nation’s intelligence community who have lost their lives in the line of duty.
 The purpose of the program is to instill a sense of patriotism, foster healing, provide mentorship as well as character and leadership development, and provide world-class outdoor experiences.

-Kent Solheim, a special operations service member was very seriously wounded in combat in Iraq in 2007 ultimately losing his right leg.
+Kent Solheim, a special operations service member, was seriously wounded in combat in Iraq in 2007 where he ultimately lost his right leg after sustaining four gunshot wounds.
 Kent’s experiences on his road to recovery inspired the creation of Gold Star Teen Adventures.
-Kent, a father of two, realized that if he had not made it home, he would have still wanted his children to know the brotherhood of the special operations community that he had grown to love, and to share in the adventures that his career had permitted him to do.
-Additionally, Kent realized that he experienced emotional healing when he was able to spend time with others that had endured similar trauma in their lives.
+Kent, a father of two, realized that if he had not made it home, he would have still wanted his children to know the brotherhood of the special operations community that he had grown to love and to share the adventures that his career had permitted him to do.
+Additionally, Kent realized that he experienced emotional healing when he was able to spend time with others who endured similar trauma in

 Gold Star Teen Adventures was created to provide a place where youth can come together to share new experiences with others who have shared a similar journey.
 We are built on the pillars of character and leadership development, mentorship, opportunity, patriotism, and healing.
 Our organization is committed to serving and honoring the community of people who have sacrificed so much.